monis256/ottawa-recreation-reservation/README.md

 ## Intro

-This script allows making sports reservations automatically.
+The script allows making sports reservations automatically.
-It runs with Python, schedules with GitHub Actions and sends notifications to Telegram.
+It's powered by Python, schedules with GitHub Actions and sends notifications to Telegram.

 Registration for drop-in events begins 2 days in advance at 6 PM so I use a cronjob to run the script periodically at this time.

-There are two ways to use the script: *manually* or *automatically* (using local cron or some CI/CD tool, like GitHub Actions).

 File [`schedule.json`](schedule.json) contains a list of facilities (for Adult Volleyball in my case) in this format: